iiasa/rime/README.md

 	pip install --editable .

 ## Further information
-This package is in a pre-release mode, currently work in progress, under-going testing and not formally published.
+This package is in a pre-release mode, currently work in progress, under-going testing and not yet formally published.

-Examples provided use climate impacts data that is also in a pre-release stage [(Werning et al. 2023)](https://zenodo.org/records/8134869), currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).
+Examples provided use climate impacts data that is currently under-going peer-review [(Werning et al. 2024)](https://zenodo.org/records/10868066), currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).